June 10 - June 14, 2026

 Mobility, Accessibility, and Field Preparedness

-To comfortably engage in this course, participants must be comfortable putting on and walking in waders, climbing up stream banks, and walking for a distance of at least 0.5 miles without needing to sit and rest.
+All participants must be comfortable putting on and walking in waders, climbing up stream banks, and walking for a distance of at least 0.5 miles without needing to sit and rest.
 Optional field trips require the ability to enter/exit a canoe from shore, to sit in a canoe for an extended period, and to paddle a canoe.
 Please be aware that during extended field trips, bathroom facilities will not be easily accessible.
-Participants should be prepared to use natural surroundings.
+Participants should be prepared to use the natural surroundings.
 We will ensure appropriate guidance on how to do this discreetly and respectfully for everyone involved.
 Restroom breaks will be scheduled during transit to/from field sites.

 What to bring